LearnLib/alex/src/site/markdown/usage.md

 Sample
 :   If this oracle is chosen, counterexamples are searched by hand by the user.

+W-Method
+:       Uses the W-Method introduced in "Testing software design modeled by finite state machines" by T.S.
+Chow.
+        This method can be restricted with a maximum depth.

 In order to simplify the modeling phase, only the learning alphabet and the reset symbol has to be chosen.
 As default, the TTT algorithm is selected in combination with the random word oracle.
 A click on the button with the label "start" starts